-Work is underway in the Polish parliament on a bill implementing the EU’s Whistleblower Directive (2019/1937).
+Work is underway on a bill implementing the EU’s Whistleblower Directive (2019/1937).
 It is not yet clear whether the directive will be implemented into Polish law on time (by 17 December 2021), but many companies are already drafting the necessary documents and organisational procedures.

 It is clear that during the investigations conducted after irregularities are reported by whistleblowers, personal data will be processed: data of the whistleblower, witnesses, the subject of the report, and possibly other persons whose data are disclosed during the investigation.
 As a rule, the employer will be the controller of these data within the meaning of the General Data Protection Regulation ((EU) 2016/679), and will thus bear a number of related obligations.
 Among other things, the controller will have to implement appropriate technical and organisational measures to meet the requirements of the GDPR and to protect the rights of data subjects.

 Data protection issues should be comprehensively analysed before launching a channel for reporting irregularities.
 To this end, the employer should resolve such issues as:

 - Data retention—the bill provides that personal data processed in connection with submission of a whistleblower report must be stored no longer than 5 years after submission of the report